LudoBernard/LudoBernard.github.io/pages/opengl.md

 ## Introduction and Context

 For our module GPR5300, we had to create a 3D scene using OpenGL.
-The goal was to understand the implementation of the main features that make a scene.
+The goal was to understand the functioning of the main features that make a scene.

 To do so, we used OpenGL ES (Embedded System) 3.0, which allows us to run our program on multiple platforms.
 We also created the engine and the window with the SDL window API.

 In this blogpost, I will explain the features that figure in my scene and the steps to implement them.